-- Consolidation of certain grammatical points as necessary (e.g. apposition; verbs, nouns and adjectives in prepositional constructions)
+- verbs, nouns and adjectives in prepositional constructions;

-- Various technical and scientific topics related to your interests (and encompassing your specialist discipline), e.g. environmental and energy issues
+These linguistic structures will be applied to various technical and scientific topics related to your interests (and encompassing your specialist discipline), these include:

-- Topics centred around current issues in German speaking countries, including their history
+- topics centered around current issues in German speaking countries, including their history such as BAME groups;

 Learning and teaching approach

 In line with modern foreign languages communicative and active learning methodologies, the in-class activities you will complete will cover all four skills (reading, writing, listening and speaking).
 These will include pair work and groupwork (dialogue practice, information gap exercises, discussion), individual tasks, discovery and formulation of grammatical rules, work with texts, etc. Homework and coursework tasks will give you the opportunity to revise and consolidate your knowledge and skills and to develop your awareness of how to use language learning tools independently.
 Our approach not only ensures you engage with a wide range of tasks and activities, but also seeks to support different learning styles.